Fatigue Risk Management in 24/7 Industries: What You Need to Know

 At this point in the fatigue risk trajectory, the fatigue exists, and it is the supervisor’s job to identify and mitigate the risk that comes with it.
 Findings from the survey highlighted a lack of tools or training for supervisors to identify and assess fatigue-related behaviors.
 Furthermore, they lacked guidance on what to do once fatigued employees were recognized.

-The company’s new plan incorporated a non-punitive fatigue reporting and a self-disclosure tool, trainings to identify fatigue-related behaviors, and procedures for individual and supervisor roles to follow to help control fatigue risk.
+The company revised their fatigue risk management strategy to incorporate a non-punitive fatigue reporting and a self-disclosure tool, trainings to identify fatigue-related behaviors, and procedures for individual and supervisor roles to follow to help control fatigue risk.
 On top of identification training, the company established separate policies for managing acute vs. chronically fatigued employees and provided mandatory alternative transportation home if employees worked 16 or more hours.

 Level Four: Fatigue-Related Errors